unoplatform/uno/doc/articles/get-started-dotnet-new.md

 ## Uno Platform Blank library

 This template can be used to create a blank library.
-With this type of library, Skia and WebAssembly do not need to built separately, but cannot be differentiated.
+With this type of library, Skia and WebAssembly do not need to be built separately, but cannot be differentiated.

 A basic example:
 ```